Cranberry Pomegranate Baked Oatmeal

 - maple syrup

-- pomegranate seeds
+- pomegranate seeds – fresh or frozen both work!

-How To Make Baked Oatmeal
+How To Make Pomegranate Cranberry Oatmeal

 First, mix your dry and wet ingredients separately.

-Then, you’ll mix them, but save the cranberries and pomegranates for last so they don’t spoil or burst.
-I love adding some gently into the batter and then saving some for the topping, too!
+I love adding some gently into the batter and then saving some for the topping for this cranberry baked oatmeal, too!

 Put it in the oven and let it do its magic work to make this baked oatmeal recipe.

-Definitely – mix your wet and dry batters, add in the berries and let it sit overnight in the fridge in a 2 quart casserole dish.
+Mix your wet and dry batters, add in the berries and let it sit overnight in the fridge in a 2 quart casserole dish.

 In the morning, sprinkle with more cranberries and pop it in the oven!